 The DEB model implemented here is an extended version of the model described in Hatzonikolakis et al. (2017), where the growth of the Mediterranean mussel is simulated taking into account only the assimilation rate of the individual.
 Since the present study focuses on the MPs accumulation, it is crucial to include a detailed representation of the mussel's feeding mechanism.
-In this context, the DEB model was extended by including the clearance (C_r), filtration (\dot{p}{XiI}) and ingestion (\dot{p}{XiI}) rates of the mussel, following Saraiva et al. (2011a), assuming that all parameters referred to silt (or inedible particles) are applicable also to MPs particles.
-In this approach, a preingestive selection occurs between filtration and ingestion, returning the rejected material in the water through pseudofaeces (J{pfi}).
-Consequently, energy is assimilated through food while the non-assimilated particles are excreted through the faeces production (J_f).
-The model's equations, variables and parameters are shown in Table 1, 2 and 3 respectively.
+In this context, the DEB model was extended by including the clearance (C_r) , filtration (\dot{p}{XiF}) , and ingestion (\dot{p}{XiI}) rates of the mussel, following Saraiva et al. (2011a), assuming that all parameters referred to as silt (or inedible particles) are applicable also to MP particles.
+In this approach, a pre-ingestive selection occurs between filtration and ingestion, returning the rejected material in the water through pseudofaeces (J{pfi}) .
+Consequently, energy is assimilated through food, and the non-assimilated particles are excreted through the faeces production (J_f) .
+The model's equations, variables, and parameters are shown in Tables 1, 2, and 3 respectively.
 The scaled functional response f (Eq.
-5, Table 1), which regulates the assimilation rate, is modified following Kooijman (2006) to include an inorganic term representing the non-digestible matter i.e. microplastics: f = $X/(X+K_v)$ and $K_v=X_K\cdot (1+Y/Y_K)$ where Y and Y_k are the concentration of MPs, converted from particles L-1 to g m-3 (Everaert et al., 2018) and the half saturation coefficient of inorganic particles here represented by MPs (g m-3), respectively.
+5, Table 1), which regulates the assimilation rate, is modified following Kooijman (2006) to include an inorganic term representing the non-digestible matter, i.e. microplastics: $f = X/(X + K_v)$ and $K_v = X_K \cdot (1 + Y/Y_K)$, where Y and Y_k are the concentration of MPs, converted from particles per litre to grams per cubic metre (Everaert et al., 2018) and the half-saturation coefficient of inorganic particles here represented by MPs $(g m^{-3})$ respectively.
 Thus, the assimilation rate that is regulated by f is decreasing when the concentration of MPs is increased.
-The same approach is followed by other authors who considered inedible particles in the mussel's diet (Ren, 2009, Troost et al., 2010).
-During the filtration process the same clearance rate for all particles is used ($\{\dot{C}R\}$), representing the same searching rate for food that depends on the organism maximum capacity $(\{\dot{C}{Rm}\})$ and environmental particle concentrations (Vahl, 1972, Widdows et al., 1979, Cucci et al., 1989).
-During the ingestion process the mussel is able to selectively ingest food particles and reject inedible material, in order to increase the organic content of the ingested material (Kiørboe & Møhlenberg, 1981, Jørgensen et al., 1990, Prins et al., 1991, Maire et al., 2007, Ren, 2009, Saraiva et al., 2011a).
-This selection is reflected by the different binding probabilities adopted for each type of particle (ρ_1 for algae particles and ρ_2 for inorganic particles i.e. MPs, see Eq.
-14 and table 3).
-The equations representing the feeding processes handle each type of particle separately, while there is interference between the simultaneous handling of different particle types (Eq.
+The same approach is followed by other authors who considered inedible particles in the mussel's diet (Ren, 2009; Troost et al., 2010).
+During the filtration process the same clearance rate for all particles is used $({\dot{C}R})$, representing the same searching rate for food that depends on the organism maximum capacity $({C{Rm}})$ and environmental particle concentrations (Vahl, 1972; Widdows et al., 1979; Cucci et al., 1989).
+During the ingestion process the mussel is able to selectively ingest food particles and reject inedible material, in order to increase the organic content of the ingested material (Kiørboe and Møhlenberg, 1981; Jørgensen et al., 1990; Prins et al., 1991; Maire et al., 2007; Ren, 2009; Saraiva et al., 2011a).
+This selection is reflected by the different binding probabilities adopted for each type of particle (ρ_1 for algae particles and ρ_2 for inorganic particles, i.e. MPs; see Eq.
+14 and Table 3).
+The equations representing the feeding processes handle each type of particle separately, while there is interference between the simultaneous handling of different particle types (Eqs.
 12-14, Table 1) (Saraiva et al., 2011a).
-Finally, during the assimilation process, suspended matter (i.e. MPs) that the mussel is not able to assimilate due to its different chemical composition from the reserve compartment (Saraiva et al., 2011a) or incipient saturation at high algal concentrations (Riisgard et al., 2011) results in the faeces production (Eq.
+Finally, during the assimilation process, suspended matter (i.e. MPs) that the mussel is not able to assimilate due to its different chemical composition from the reserve compartment (Saraiva et al., 2011a) or incipient saturation at high algal concentrations (Riisgård et al., 2011) results in the faeces production (Eq.
 16, Table 1).